FgForrest/evitaDB/documentation/user/en/query/filtering/references.md

         the name of the [entity reference](../../use/schema.md#reference) that will be subject to the filtering constraints in the second and subsequent arguments
     </dd>
-    <dt>filterConstraint:any+</dt>
+    <dt>filterConstraint:any*</dt>
     <dd>
-        one or more filter constraints that identify the facet (reference) that must be present on the entities in the result set
+        zero or more filter constraints that identify the facet (reference) that must be present on the entities in the result set
     </dd>
 </dl>